Emma Raducanu: 2025: Back to top 30, early season ending

-Moving onto the grass-court season at the Queen's Club Championships in London, Raducanu defeated qualifier Cristina Bucșa and Rebecca Šramková to reach the quarterfinals, where she lost to top seed Zheng Qinwen.
+Raducanu began her grass-court season in June at the Queen's Club Championships in London, where she defeated qualifier Cristina Bucșa and Rebecca Šramková to reach the quarterfinals, before losing to top seed Zheng Qinwen.
 She withdrew from the following week's Berlin Tennis Open as she attempted to manage an ongoing back problem.
-Seeded seventh at the Eastbourne Open, Raducanu defeated Ann Li, before losing to Maya Joint in the second round.
+Seeded seventh at the Eastbourne Open, Raducanu defeated Ann Li, before losing to the eventual champion Maya Joint in the second round.
 At Wimbledon, she overcame fellow Briton Mimi Xu and 2023 champion Markéta Vondroušová to reach the third round, at which point she lost to world No. 1, Aryna Sabalenka.

-Raducanu began the North American hardcourt swing of the season at the Washington Open, where she defeated seventh seed Marta Kostyuk in the first round, followed by wins over wildcard entrants Naomi Osaka and Maria Sakkari to reach the semifinals, at which point she lost to Anna Kalinskaya.
-Partnering Elena Rybakina, she also made it through to the semifinals in the doubles at the same tournament, but the pair retired while trailing in the first set against second seeds and eventual champions, Taylor Townsend and Zhang Shuai.
+Raducanu began the North American hardcourt swing of the season at the Washington Open, where she defeated seventh seed Marta Kostyuk in the first round, followed by wins over wildcard entrants Naomi Osaka and Maria Sakkari to reach the semifinals, where she lost to Anna Kalinskaya.
+Partnering with Elena Rybakina, she also made it through to the semifinals in the doubles at the same tournament, but the pair retired while trailing in the first set against second seeds and eventual champions, Taylor Townsend and Zhang Shuai.

 At the Canadian Open, Raducanu defeated Elena-Gabriela Ruse and 32nd seed Peyton Stearns to make it into the third round, where she lost to fifth seed Amanda Anisimova.
 In early August, she started working with new coach Francisco Roig who had previously coached Rafael Nadal.
 Seeded 30th at the Cincinnati Open, she was given a bye in the first round and then overcame Olga Danilović to reach the third round.
 There she lost to Sabalenka in a match that lasted three hours and nine minutes and which was decided in a final set tiebreak.

 At the US Open, Raducanu defeated qualifier Ena Shibahara in the first round for her first victory at the event since winning the title in 2021.
-Next she overcame qualifier Janice Tjen to reach the third round, at which point she lost to ninth seed Elena Rybakina.
+Next she overcame qualifier Janice Tjen to reach the third round, losing to ninth-seed Elena Rybakina in straight sets.

 In September, Raducanu withdrew from Great Britain's squad for the BJK Cup finals in order to play at the Korea Open instead.
 Seeded eighth, she defeated Jaqueline Cristian, before losing to Barbora Krejčíková in the second round after failing to convert three match points during the second set.
 At the China Open, Raducanu received a bye due to being seeded 30th and then defeated Cristina Bucșa to make it into the third round, at which point she lost to fifth seed Jessica Pegula despite having three match points during the second set.
 Raducanu retired due to dizziness while trailing by a set and a double break of serve during her first-round match against Ann Li at the Wuhan Open.
 The following week at the Ningbo Open, she lost to wildcard entrant Zhu Lin in the first round.
 On 16 October, Raducanu announced she was ending her season early due to illness.